XaviSmith/AI-Sudoku-Solver/README.md

 # Sudoku AI Solver and generator

-Capable of generating a valid sudoku puzzle at random and/or solving any valid sudoku puzzle using backtracing.
+Capable of generating a valid sudoku puzzle at random and/or solving any valid sudoku puzzle using backtracking.

 Every puzzle generated will have only 1 solution.